zul132/zul132/README.md

 🔭 I’m currently working on *Full Stack/Cloud Application Development* Projects

-🌱 Currently learning Frontend with React, web animations and IBM cloud
+🌱 Currently learning React, Azure and GCP

-🏫 I want to Learn MERN Stack and Flutter
+🏫 I want to Learn MERN Stack and NextJS

-🤝 I’m looking to collaborate on Data Science, AIML, Web Dev Projects
+🤝 I’m looking to collaborate on AI, Cloud and Web Development projects

 ## Connect with me 📮